Arthur Janov: Career

+Influence on popular music

+Janov's patients included the musicians John Lennon and Yoko Ono.
+Janov's ideas had a significant impact on John Lennon/Plastic Ono Band, Lennon's first solo album after The Beatles, which centers themes of parental abandonment and psychological suffering and served to popularize primal scream therapy.

+Two important bands formed in the early 1980s, Tears for Fears and Primal Scream, took their names from Janov's work.
+The influence on Tears for Fears is strongest on their first album The Hurting (including "Mad World" and "Ideas as Opiates," which is named for a chapter in Janov's Prisoners of Pain) and in their No. 1 single "Shout" from Songs from the Big Chair.
+The band eventually met Janov in 1986 and became disillusioned with him and his work.

 Personal life

 Janov was first married to Vivian Glickstein in 1949, but they separated in 1975 and divorced in 1980 so that he could remarry.
 He married France Daunic four months later in 1980 and was still married to her at the time of his death.
 Janov had two children from his first marriage – Rick Janov, a primal therapist, and Ellen Janov, a singer and actress who died in 1976 – and an adopted son, Xavier, from his second marriage.

 On October 1, 2017, Janov died in his sleep at the age of 93 of respiratory arrest complicated by a stroke.
 For several years, Janov suffered from a throat disease which limited his ability to speak.
 At the time of his death, he was living in Malibu, California.